OutSystems/docs-support/src/troubleshooting/application-runtime/timeouts-under-hood.md

 ### Timeout Setting

-Server Request Timeout can be configured on the eSpace Default properties, which will make all Data Actions, Server Actions, and Aggregates inherit the value.
+Server Request Timeout can be configured on the module Default properties, which will make all Data Actions, Server Actions, and Aggregates inherit the value.
 But this value can also be defined for each of these components individually, overriding the global value.

 ## Timers Timeout